Sample Leave of Absence Letters | How to Write (Examples)

 Extended vacation

 In most companies, the set policies will guide such requests for leave.
-Your employer may or may not permit you an extended vacation from your job.
-They are not required by the law to give you this type of voluntary leave.
+Your employer may or may not permit you to take an extended vacation from your job.
+They are not required by law to give you this type of voluntary leave.
 To get this extended vacation, ensure that you are on good terms with your employer by handling and completing all your work correctly.

 Short or long-term disability

+This form of leave is legally protected, and your employer is required to give you paid time off.
 Whether you are recovering from surgery or have a broken finger, such a short-term disability guarantees you leave work.
-You will receive your full salary for the first 14 weeks of your leave which will reduce to 60 percent of your salary for the next 15 to 26 weeks of leave.
+You will receive your full salary for the first 14 weeks of your leave, which will reduce to 60 percent of your salary for the next 15 to 26 weeks of leave.

 Maternity or paternity leave

-As an employee, you can request an extended time off work when it comes to the birth of a child.
+As an employee, you can request extended time off work when it comes to the birth of a child.
 This is known as either maternity or paternity leave and is usually covered by the company’s policy and FMLA.
 Usually, your employer may permit you a few weeks off of work and pay you during this leave period.

 Education